 first.

 It is recommended to enable "Consider unit status …".
-Note that Syncthing might still not be immediately
+Note that Syncthing might not be immediately

-ready to serve API requests when the systemd unit turns active.
-Hence it is still required to configure
+ready to serve API requests when the systemd unit becomes active.
+Therefore, it is still required to configure

 a re-connect interval.
 The re-connect interval will only be in effect while the systemd unit is active.

 inactive.
-That's all the systemd integration can optimize in that regard.
+That is all the systemd integration can optimize in that regard.

-Be aware that Syncthing Tray assumes by default that the systemd unit is a
+By default, Syncthing Tray assumes that the systemd unit is a

 user unit.
 If you are using

-a regular system-wide unit (including those ending with …@username) you need to enable the
+a regular system-wide unit (including ones ending with …@username), you need to enable the

 "System unit" checkbox in the settings.
 Note that starting and stopping the system-wide Syncthing

-unit requires authorization (systemd can ask through PolicyKit).
+unit requires authorization (systemd can request it through PolicyKit).

 Required system configuration

-The communication between Syncthing Tray and systemd is implemented using systemd's D-Bus service.
+The communication between Syncthing Tray and systemd is done via systemd's D-Bus service.

 That means systemd's D-Bus service (which is called org.freedesktop.systemd1) must be running on

-relevant and for regular units (including those ending with …@username) the system D-Bus is relevant.
+used, and for regular units (including ones ending with …@username), the system D-Bus is used.

-is by default the case under Arch Linux and openSUSE and likely most other modern distributions where
+is the default under Arch Linux and openSUSE and likely most other modern distributions, where

 it is usually started via "socket activation" (e.g. /usr/lib/systemd/user/dbus.socket for the session